joshuaokeke/Point-Pattern-and-Density/Readme.md

-# Spatial Statistics Lab 3
+# Point Analysis
-Welcome to the Spatial Statistics Lab 3 repository!
 This repository contains R code for simulating various point patterns, including homogeneous and inhomogeneous Poisson processes, regular pattern point processes, and clustering pattern point processes using the `spatstat` package.

 ## Table of Contents